shoerl/transport-protocol/README.md

 -

 Receiver: Out of order handling
-- is a performance enhancement!!!
+- A performance enhancement in our message buffer - removing unnecessary messages once they have been dealt with (re-ordered).